 –from The Many Mizners, by Addison Mizner.
 Sears Publishing, 1932.

-Many of the pen-and-ink drawings in the calendars are signed “Towanda”.
-Similar drawings in later calendars are signed “Ethel” or “E W Grant”, so “Towanda” was clearly Mumford’s nom de plume.
+Many of the pen-and-ink drawings in the calendars are signed “Towanda,” which was Mumford’s nom de plume.
 In addition, each of the sayings can be attributed to one of the three authors by means of the accompanying monogram (see photographs below); Mumford’s monogram is a “T” for “Towanda”.
-If anyone knows more about the name “Towanda” and why Mumford used it, I would be grateful to hear of it.
+If anyone knows more about the name “Towanda” and why Mumford chose it, I would be grateful to hear of it.